yieldyak/boring-vault/spec/Sepolia.md

  ```bash
   forge script script/ArchitectureDeployments/Sepolia/DeployDeployer.s.sol:DeployDeployerScript --slow --with-gas-price 30000000000 --broadcast --etherscan-api-key $ETHERSCAN_API_KEY
  ```
-Update update the Deployer address in `SepliaAddresses.sol` and rebuild.
+Update the Deployer address in `SepliaAddresses.sol` and rebuild.

-### Setup tokens whitelist
+### Setup your variables;

-Whitelist the tokens that will be usable by the BoringVault in `DeploySepoliaBTCb.s.sol` and `SepliaAddresses.sol`.
+We will be defining what tokens the deployment will be using, In our example it means modifying  `DeploySepoliaBTCb.s.sol` and `SepliaAddresses.sol`.
+Particulartly in `DeploySepoliaBTCb.s.sol` you will add/modify:

-Note: If you want to launch somethign else than BTC.b or sAVAX you will have to re-create a deployment script taking inspiration from `DeploySepoliaBTCb.s.sol`.

-### Configure and Deploy the BoringVault

-Adapt `DeploySepoliaBTCb.s.sol` as required.
-There you can specifiy:
-    - Base token (for isntance, BTC.b).
+    - Add base token (for isntance, BTC.b).
 This will define the asset class.
-    - Define if public deposits or withdrawals are available
+    - Define if public deposits or withdrawals are available.
     - Define what *additional* assets can be added or withdrawed, you will also have to define additional categories such as the completion Window and withdraw Fee.
     - Define the stage of the deployment.
 This script can be launched part-by-part by definiing the booleans in configureDeployment.
-For more information of what this activates you will have to check on the script/ArchitectureDeployments/DeployArcticArchitecture.sol contract.
+For more information of what this activates you will have to check on the `script/ArchitectureDeployments/DeployArcticArchitecture.sol` contract.

-Deploy the vault:
+Adter this modifications, you can deploy the vault:

  ```bash
   forge script script/ArchitectureDeployments/Sepolia/DeploySepoliaBTCb.s.sol:DeploySepoliaBTCb --with-gas-price 30000000000 --broadcast --etherscan-api-key $ETHERSCAN_API_KEY --verify -vvvvv

  ```

-## Post-deployment flow:
+## Base Architecture post-deployment flow:

-To interact with the contracts you can find the complete deployment in the deployments folder.
+To interact with the contracts you can find the complete deployment in `deployments/SepoliaDeployment.json`.
-Here is a basic flow of what can be done.
+Here is a basic flow of what can be done with this base deployment.
 For additional steps you can check on the tests.

 - Mint underlying `ERC20` to an address and approve for the underlying `ERC20` to be managed by the BoringVault contract.
 - Deposit the `ERC20` through Teller contract.
+This contract will also be used for withdrawal in case of the AtomicQueue being deployed later.
+Otherwise we will use `DelayedWithdraw` in the following steps.
-- Check if the deposited `ERC20` exists as a withdrawal assets in the DelayerWithdraw contract.
+- Check if the deposited `ERC20` exists as a withdrawal assets in the `DelayedWithdraw` contract.
 Otherwise check on the previous section to configure this.
 - Check if `pullFundsFromVault` is set to true, otherwise it will have to be updated through the function `setPullFundsFromVault`
     - To do this, you will have to add for your address role to be able to modify this:
     ```